ankane/pghero/guides/Docker.md

     # time_zone: "Pacific Time (US & Canada)"
 ```

-Then launch the pod with the following config,
+Then launch the pod with the following config:

 ```yaml
 ---